Subscribe to join thousands of other ecommerce experts

 Trust Marks Offer Incalculable Benefits in Digital E-commerce

-Trust marks do something that you can’t do by yourself–demonstrate reliability to the ever-increasing numbers of people who shop online for products and services.
-You might have the lowest prices, fastest shipping times and most responsive customer service standards for delivering indispensable Snuggies to chilly consumers, but it’s challenging to convey that information to strangers who’ve just landed on your website or seen your product listing ad on a shopping site.
-Earning a Google certification not only shows that your business can be trusted but also reassures customers that:
+Trust marks do something that you can’t do by yourself.
+They demonstrate reliability to the ever-increasing numbers of people who shop online for products and services.
+You might have the lowest prices, fastest shipping times, and most responsive customer service standards for delivering indispensable Snuggies to chilly consumers, yet it’s challenging to convey that information to strangers who’ve just landed on your website or seen your product listing ad on a shopping site.
+Earning a Google certification not only shows that your business is trustworthy but also reassures customers that: